jaka87/vetercek_WS/vetercek_nb-iot/README.md

 ## TO-DO
-+ I manage to get PSM to work, but it takes additional 5-10s to wake up module.
-I havent't figured out if it is worth using in when sending data to server frequently (every few minutes)
++ Currently there are no planned updates.
+WS seems stable and (almost) ready for production

 ## Libraries used in this project
 All the libraries are uploaded in src folder.
-Previously I just post links since i was using libraries directly from the repositories, but now i had to make changes to some of them, mostly to delete some unused functions to decrease sketch size.
+Most of them are stock libraries but i did quite some modification os SIM7000 library

 ## Power consumption
 In sleep 1-1.5mA
-Idle 4-5 mA
-Sending data 100-200mA
+Idle 4-5 mA (Davis anemometer) and 20-25mA (ultrasonic anemometer) Sending data 100-200mA